To make your financial analyst resume stand out, highlight your measurable achievements and match them to the requirements of the job you want.

 If you’re applying to an online job posting, the chances are high that the hiring manager is using applicant tracking system software (ATS) to pre-filter applicants.

 The ATS works by picking up on words used throughout your resume and matching them to keywords selected by recruiters (usually keywords in the financial analyst job description).
 If you don’t have enough keyword matches, your resume may be thrown out before anyone can read it.
-That’s why your resume must be ATS-friendly.
+That’s why a keyword scanner can help ensure your resume is ATS-friendly.

 Be careful to adhere to the following formatting guidelines: